AlexandreTunstall/CodeSurgeon/README.md

 Note that the string for `Include` is the path to the analyzer project's `.csproj` file relative to the directory of the `.csproj` you're editing.
 If you're not sure what value to use, add the analyzer as a reference in your IDE, and check what changes are made to the `.csproj` file.

-The analyzer assumes that the assembly you're trying to patch and all the dependencies are referenced.
-If that's not possible, you can suppress the "unknown dependency" warnings, but you will need to verify the dependencies manually.

 ### Writing a Patch

 All the types used are inside the `CodeSurgeon.Attributes` namespace.